GetSetAbhi/High-Level-System-Design/web_crawler/README.md

 We can either choose Redis or Cassandra Db as the DB to store mapping of host to Queue.

 Redis is a good choice for our case as we need lower latency on reads.
-While Cassandra is also a good choice, but its latency is higher that redis for read operation.
+While Cassandra is also a good choice, but its latency is higher than redis for read operation.
 Also Cassandra is more optimized for High Frequency Writes which is an overkill for our case.

 **Why not a RDBMS ?**